 Because his soldiers could not catch those fleeing the Antichrist, he had to release a flood of water that is stopped by the earth cracking open and swallowing it.
 We could speculate on how that happens, but it's clear that the Antichrist is unable to catch those who are running away - even though he really, really wants to seize and kill them.

-By the way, that flood is probably from a dam – either from one that exists now, or from one that will be built.
-That dam might be blown up, or have big enough sluice gates that opening them would create a wave of water that would block the escape of ‘the woman’.
+By the way, that flood is probably from a dam - either from one that exists now, or from one that will be built in the future.
+That dam might be blown up, or have big enough sluice gates to open and create a wave of water that would block the escape of 'the woman'.

 The most likely targets for this flood would be the Allenby Bridge crossing, on the Jordan River, just north of the Dead Sea, and the Wadi Mujib, east of the Dead Sea.
 Both rivers are likely crossing points with dams that are upstream.
 However, this assumes that the hydrology of the Jordan River basin will remain the same.
 The massive earthquake described in Ezekiel 38 and Isaiah 30 will change many rivers in the Middle East, so what seems likely now, might not be in the future.